1729-hub/1729-hub/README.md

 - 👋 Hi, I’m @1729-hub
-- 👀 I’m interested in software development
+- 👀 I’m interested in data scientist
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on Artificial intelligence
 - 📫 How to reach me to Ai